Existence of Minimal Surfaces in Infinite Volume Hyperbolic 3-manifolds

 \ref{thm:existence_1+geofiniteend}, here we highlight an important class of manifolds that this result covers.\fi

-\begin{thm} [Manifolds with Rank-1 Cusps] Let $\M$ be an infinite volume complete hyperbolic $3$-manifold with rank-1 cusps homeomorphic to the interior of a compact manifold with boundary.
+\begin{thm} [Manifolds with Rank-1 Cusps] Let $\M$ be a complete infinite volume hyperbolic $3$-manifold with rank-1 cusps homeomorphic to the interior of a compact manifold with boundary.
 Assume $\M$ is topologically neither a handlebody nor a geometrically infinite product manifold.
 If one of the ends of $\M$ is geometrically finite, then $\M$ contains a finite area, complete, embedded, minimal surface $\s$. \end{thm}

 \begin{rem} A compact, oriented, irreducible, atoroidal 3-manifold with non-empty boundary carries many infinite volume hyperbolic metrics that have a geometrically finite end with a rank-1 cusp, see e.g. \cite{canary2003approximation}. \end{rem}